On Merge Trees and Discrete Morse Functions on Paths and Trees: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Benjamin Johnson and Nicholas A. Scoville for the suggested questions in their article \cite{JS} which led to this project.
 Furthermore, the author would like to thank the mathematical faculty of Ruhr-University of Bochum, especially the chair for topology, for the great scientific environment in which this endeavor was started.
+In addition to that the author thanks Max Planck Institute for Mathematics for the great scientific environment in which this project was finished.
 Most notably the author thanks his advisor, Viktoriya Ozornova, for her advice and the many helpful discussions which increased the quality of this article.
+Last but not least, the author thanks the anonymous referees for the helpful and detailed feedback.